 ‘May I please have a portion of the eggy bread?’ inquired the boy.

-‘Err… of course!’ replied Hunder totally taken aback.
+‘Err… of course!’ replied Hunder taken aback.

 ‘And a glass of milk please?’

 Hunder nodded.
 His eyes once again roamed the diner.
 The Quads market could be a rowdy and sometimes dangerous place.
 It was not unusual for a mother or father to secrete their offspring somewhere safe while they bought groceries.
 Though it was unusual though, thought Hunder that the parent hadn’t made him aware of the arrangement.
-It was certainly unusual that the offspring just happened to be extremely eloquent, polite and unbelievably charming.
+It was certainly unusual that the offspring just happened to be extremely eloquent, polite and charming.
 ‘Of course you can likkle man!’

 Oh well thought Hunder at least I can keep an eye on the lil’ fella until his parents come back to collect him.
 As he was closing the diner for the last time tonight he wasn’t even that bothered about the risk of non-payment.
-He was therefore taken aback again when the boy handed him a copper coin.
+He was thus taken aback again when the boy handed him a copper coin.

 ‘I’ll take that table there if that’s suitable?’ said the boy, motioning over his shoulder.